aimms/how-to/Articles/362/362-planning-support.rst

 .. image:: images/EnableTimezoneSelector.png
     :align: center

-By enabling the ``Time Zone Setting`` a small globe appears in the right lower corner of the entire browser window .
-Clicking this globe, shows the timezone currently selected.
+By enabling the ``Time Zone Setting`` a small globe appears in the right lower corner of the entire browser window.
+Clicking this globe shows the timezone currently selected.

 .. image:: images/ExpandedTimezoneSelector.png
     :align: center